Judy Jackson: Retirement

 In 2005, Jackson announced she would not contest her seat during the 2006 state election and retired when her term ended on 17 March 2006.

 Recognition and awards

 In 2009 Jackson was inducted to the Tasmanian Honour Roll of Women for service to Government and to Human Rights.
+She was appointed a Member of the Order of Australia in the 2023 King's Birthday Honours for "significant service to the people and Parliament of Tasmania".